 Last updated August 2021

 Types of Finishes

-Surface finishes are the most common; they coat the surface of the floor and create a seal that protects the wood beneath it.
-Surface finishes are most commonly polyurethane.
-Another surface finish is called, generically, a Swedish finish.
-Since Glitsa, the major producer of Swedish finish products is headquartered here in Seattle, the Swedish finish is much more popular in the Pacific Northwest than in other areas of the U.S.
+Surface finishes are the most common; they coat the surface of the floor and create a seal that protects the wood beneath.
+Surface finishes are usually polyurethane.
+Another surface finish is called, generically, “Swedish finish.”
+Since Glitsa, the major producer of Swedish finish products is headquartered in Seattle, the Swedish finish is much more popular in the Pacific Northwest than in other areas of the U.S.

 The various surface finishes have different qualities but work the same way: Once applied, they dry and harden on top of the wood.
 You might think of it as a clear coat—when you touch the floor you touch the finish, not the wood itself.

 Penetrating finishes are much less common and substantially different from surface finishes.
 First, an oil is applied to bare wood, penetrating and sealing the surface.
 If the floors are to be stained, the stain is mixed into the oil base, and the floor is then waxed and buffed.
 The wax provides sheen and protection and must be reapplied periodically.
 When you touch a floor with a penetrating finish, it will feel like you’re touching the wood itself.
 It’s less protective than surface finishes but looks and feels more like the natural wood.
 Unlike other finishes, wax is nontoxic and emits very low VOCs.

 If your floor has only small problem areas, a refinisher can do spot restorations.
 This saves you most of the cost and mess of a full sanding and refinishing job, but it’s difficult—and sometimes impossible—to match exactly the appearance of a refinished small area to the rest of the floor.

 If you have a surface finish, no bare wood is exposed, and your floors are in generally good shape, consider recoating.
 Recoating skips the sanding, takes less time, and can cost less than half the price of a full sanding and refinishing job.